 Trade facilitation refers to the simplification and harmonisation of international trade procedures to assist the movement of goods.
-For example, customs, licensing and transit formalities are all areas which can involve complicated administrative processes and burdensome documentation requirements.
+Customs, licensing and transit formalities involve complicated administrative processes and burdensome documentation requirements.
 Businesses can suffer significant losses as the result of complicated or unnecessary, procedures.
-Customs transaction costs amount up to 15 per cent of the value of globally traded goods (OECD, 2005).